China's heft in stock benchmarks stirs worries of concentration risk

 Global index provider MSCI's MSCI.N latest round of China stock inclusion, completed on Wednesday, took Chinese equities to 34% of the MSCI Emerging Markets Index, bigger than the combined weight of the bottom 21 country components.
 China's weight in the FTSE Emerging Index stands at 35%, and will grow to roughly 37% by March.

-To some investors, spooked by a slowing Chinese economy and the protracted Sino-U.S. trade war, those numbers are uncomfortably high.
+To some investors, spooked by a slowing Chinese economy and the protracted Sino-U.S. trade war, those numbers - representing the weight of Chinese companies listed both onshore and offshore - are uncomfortably high.

 "Any time China faces a slowdown or faces overall market volatility, it is going to be the biggest driver of volatility in the EM portfolios," said Jason Hsu, chairman and chief investment officer of asset manager Rayliant Global Advisors.
 "Because it's so big, you don't get a diversification benefit."